Feud: Kosovo

 Blood feuds have also been part of a centuries-old tradition in Kosovo, tracing back to the Kanun, a 15th-century codification of Albanian customary rules.
 In the early 1990s, most cases of blood feuds were reconciled in the course of a large-scale reconciliation movement to end blood feuds led by Anton Çetta.
 The largest reconciliation gathering took place at Verrat e Llukës on 1 May 1990, which had between 100,000 and 500,000 participants.
 By 1992, the reconciliation campaign ended at least 1,200 deadly blood feuds, and in 1993, not a single homicide occurred in Kosovo.

 Republic of Ireland

 Criminal gang feuds also exist in Dublin, Ireland and in the Republic's third-largest city, Limerick.
 Traveller feuds are also common in towns across the country.
 Feuds can be due to personal issues, money, or disrespect, and grudges can last generations.
 Since 2001, over 300 people have been killed in feuds between different drugs gangs, dissident republicans, and Traveller families.

+Upper Egypt

+Blood feuds have a long history in Upper Egypt, where they are known as "al-tha'r" (الثأر) and is traditionally associated with family and tribal honor.
+Such feuds are particularly documented in the southern governorates of Qena, Sohag, Asyut, Aswan, and Minya, where a killing can lead to retaliatory violence against the original perpetrator or another member of his family, sometimes continuing for years or even generations.
+In rural parts of Upper Egypt, disputes over land, money, personal disagreements, or even minor quarrels can escalate into prolonged cycles of revenge killings.
+Some of the deadliest incidents have occurred in Qena Governorate, such as the 2010 Nag Hammadi massacre in which seven people were killed at a mourning gathering, it was done to avenge the rape of a 12 year old girl from the Berber tribe of Al-Hawara by a Coptic man in the nearby town of Farshout.
+Other major incidents include a 2014 10 day clash in Aswan, in which 25 people were killed.
+Egyptian authorities, religious institutions, and local community leaders have periodically attempted to end such feuds through customary reconciliation meetings, mediation, and compensation agreements, reflecting efforts to replace cycles of retaliation with negotiated settlements.